GraceHaven

 Features

 All tiers include Scripture verse tooltips and message encryption.
 Free members receive 5 messages per month with 1 session.
 Monthly and Annual members receive unlimited messages with 1 session.
-Scholar members receive unlimited messages and sessions, named and nested folders, full-text search, bookmarks, Greek and Hebrew interlinear text, and 340,000+ cross-references.
-Pulpit members receive everything in Scholar, plus Teaching and Exegesis modes, sermon preparation workspaces, GraceHaven courses, and a secure File Vault.
+Scholar members receive unlimited messages and sessions, named and nested folders, full-text search, bookmarks, Greek and Hebrew interlinear text, 340,000+ cross-references, the Passage and Topic workspaces, a secure File Vault, and the Theology library.
+Pulpit members receive everything in Scholar, plus Teaching and Exegesis modes and GraceHaven courses.
+Academy members receive everything in Scholar, plus GraceHaven Academy for the family: classical Christian education for up to four children through guided AI tutoring grounded in a biblical worldview, with the parent directing each child's books, courses, and pace.
 Visit the Membership page for details.

 When GraceHaven includes a Scripture reference in a response, you can click it to see the verse text.
 This works for all members on every tier.